OpenChain-Project/License-Compliance-Specification/3.0/en/openchain-license-compliance-3.0.md

 A written open source policy shall exist that governs open source license compliance of the supplied software.
 The policy shall be internally communicated.

-[ADDITIONAL WORK NEED FOR A SUGGESTED placeholder addition to 3.1.2 for *legal* obligations - including legislation - to potentially be scoped, addressing a concern that senior management may need that at a product level, above the mechanism for license obligation per se, which *are* defined in 3.3.2.
-This may also be an opportunity to add other "A policy may include ...  [reference to legislation] ... etc. " bullet points to help guide but not require people on the policy front]

 #### Verification material(s):

 - 3.1.2.1 - A documented open source policy.
-- 3.1.2.2 - A documented procedure that makes program participants aware of the existence of the open source policy (e.g., via training, internal wiki, or other practical communication method).
+- 3.1.2.2 - A documented procedure that makes program participants aware of the existence of the open source policy (e.g., via training or other practical communication method).

 #### Rationale: